 - You don’t want to come off as demanding, but you also don’t want to leave any doubt between you that you have aspirations above and beyond where you are today.

 To use a sales analogy – you could be selling a product to someone, and go on for an hour about every benefit your product will provide to your customer.

 But at some point, you have to ask for the sale.
 I once heard a sales trainer say, “If at some point, you can’t ask for the sale, then you don’t deserve to make the sale”.

 The same goes for your career.
 At some point, you have to ask for what you want.

 7. Position Yourself for Success

 As a new employee, your concern is probably to meet or exceed your manager’s expectations.
 But once you’ve been there long enough to become familiar with the organization and develop some relationships, you may want to evaluate some of the managers in your organization.

 Why is it important to evaluate managers and not just your next potential position?

-Have you ever wondered why the New England Patriots play deep into the playoffs every single year?
-True, he had Tom Brady on his team, one of the most skilled, competitive quarterbacks in the history of the NFL.
+Have you ever wondered why the New England Patriots have won 6 Super Bowls, and play deep into the playoffs every single year?
+Yes, Tom Brady has been one of the most skilled, competitive quarterbacks in the history of the NFL.